 A mainstay on Water Street, this intimate bistro serves up all kinds of cozy, even at brunch.
-With leather booths and banquettes to snuggle up on and wood accents, Oliver’s Restaurant offers a relaxing atmosphere to dine on starters like almond baked goat cheese and seafood chowder, brunch favourites like breakfast banana splits and eggs benedict or evening staples like seafood pasta, portobello mushroom wellington and lamb shank.
+With leather booths and banquettes to snuggle up on and wood accents, Oliver’s Restaurant offers a relaxing atmosphere to dine on starters like almond baked goat cheese and seafood chowder, brunch favourites like breakfast banana splits and eggs benedict or evening staples like seafood pasta, confit duck, and vegan cassoulet.

 At this pub, you feel transported to the UK, except for the tap list with lots of Newfoundland craft beer.
 The Guv’nor Pub’s floral wallpaper, plush velvet booths and bronze accents pair perfectly with goods vibes and warm service and with pub classics like bangers and mash or steak and kidney pie along with a wide selection of seafood dishes and burgers, they make sure that even if you become a regular at this spot, you’ll never tire of the menu.

 This Duckworth Street restaurant gives it all away in its name — all the cozy booths at Vu Resto & Bar face the wall of windows with fantastic views looking out over St. John’s harbour and Signal Hill.
-Dim lighting and a great cocktail list just add to the ambience and dishes like roasted brussels sprouts caesar salad, honey buffalo chicken sandwich and roasted duck breast will warm you up on the coldest of days.
+Dim lighting and a great cocktail list just add to the ambience and dishes like roasted brussels sprouts caesar salad, their buffalo honey chicken sandwich, and duck confit cavatelli will warm you up on the coldest of days.